Birmingham Drug Possession Lawyer

 • Schedule V: Low potential for abuse relative to Schedule IV substances, currently accepted medical uses in the U.S., and limited risk of physical or psychological dependence.
 Includes medications containing small amounts of codeine.

-You can be charged with a crime for actual or constructive possession of drugs.
+You can be charged with a crime for actual or constructive possession of drugs in Alabama.

 Actual possession occurs when the drugs are on your person, such as in your pocket or a backpack you are wearing.